• Skip to primary navigation

 They trimmed many useful features in the TouchWiz.
 Now, they also trim some Android features.

-Some excellent Android Lollipop features were removed in Samsung Galaxy Note 5 as they did for Galaxy S6.
+Some excellent Android Lollipop features were removed in the Samsung Galaxy Note 5 as they did for the Galaxy S6.
 This is surely another defect of Galaxy Note 5.

 Here are a few examples:

-• messed notification and interruption system.
-Although Android Lollipop notification and interruption system received some negative feedback, it is still the best notification system compared to iOS, Windows phone.
-In Samsung Galaxy Note 5, Samsung implemented a hybrid of new notification system and the old one.
-It simply makes more confusions for new users.
+• Messed notification and interruption system.
+Although the Android Lollipop notification and interruption system received some negative feedback, it is still the best notification system compared to iOS or Windows phones.
+In the Samsung Galaxy Note 5, Samsung implemented a hybrid of new notification system and the old one.
+It simply creates more confusion for new users.

 What do you think about defects of Galaxy Note 5?
 What are the missing features you want to see in Galaxy Note 5?